-The environmental samples that were irradiated using the Am-Be source were dominated by background contribution, and peaks of interest with very low count rates.
-As a result, the analysis procedure did not reach the quantification stage.
-Furthermore, even if there were high count rates for the energy peaks of interest, it was still not going to be possible to quantify the elements using the comparator method, since the suspected peaks were not present in the CRMs.
-As explained under the experimental method section, the quantification of elements using the comparator method requires that the elements that are being analyzed for must be present in the CRM as well, and must be activated in both the sample and CRM under similar experimental conditions.
+The environmental samples that were irradiated using the Am-Be source were dominated by background contribution, and peaks of interest count rates that were too low.
 The spectra of environmental soil and water samples from Esikhawini are shown in Fig. 3 and Fig. 4, respectively.
 The spectra of environmental soil and water samples from Mzingazi are shown in Fig. 5 and Fig. 6.